Apostle Philip Facts

 Philip’s Willingness to serve in the Lord’s Vineyard

-Philip The Apostle facts that he was willing to be ready to serve the Lord was later demonstrated in John 6:1-14 when Jesus found Himself being followed by about 5,000 people.
+Philip was willing to be ready to serve the Lord was later demonstrated in John 6:1-14 when Jesus found Himself being followed by about 5,000 people.

 Jesus asked Philip where they could buy bread to feed all the people.
 Philip quickly answered and said that two hundred pennies worth of bread would not buy enough for everyone to eat, referring to the fact that there was not enough bread for everyone available.